 To where the Pacific its blue water rolls;

 Can make for each other such love in their souls?

 Charles F. P. Conybeare died on 30 July 1927.
-A mild and unassuming person who enjoyed swimming and boating, he had spent his last years in isolation since his wife had died.
 His funeral was held on the lawn of his home, his casket under an elm he had planted from seed.
 The service, at which Bishop Louis Ralph Sherman officiated, was accompanied by a choir and a portable organ.

 Charles Frederick Pringle Conybeare’s major reported cases appear in Alberta Law Reports (Toronto), 1908–20.
 Photographs of him in his law office (with one of his chows) (P19694784000) and of his home (Riverview) (P19841005002) are in the Sir Alexander Galt Museum and Arch.
 (Lethbridge, Alta).
 The GA holds a headshot of Conybeare (NA-4082-3).